shopware5/devdocs/source/blog/_posts/2015-08-26-dispatch-loop.md

 instantiate the `\Shopware\Kernel`, which implements `\Symfony\Component\HttpKernel\HttpKernelInterface`.
 The `handle` method of the kernel will then bootstrap the rest of Shopware (e.g. plugins) and start the dispatch loop.
 The actual dispatch loop is handled by `\Enlight_Controller_Front::dispatch`.
-The front controller will take care of the following tasks:
+This front controller will take care of the following tasks:

 * run the router on the request object, so the router can figure out, which `Module`, `Controller` and `Action` needs to be requested
 * run the dispatch loop, until there is nothing more to process